I’m not sure what causes it, but most people think cows are mindless animals eating grass all day.

 They’re on the same level as most other animals that we consider intelligent, although probably not quite as smart as dogs or pigs.

-In any case, cows are a lot smarter than what most of us grew up thinking they are.
+In any case, cows are a lot smarter than what most of us grew up thinking they are, and cows are also friendly too.

 And while there’s a decent amount of research on cow intelligence, there’s a lot more to be done that may reveal even more interesting findings.